Amazon DynamoDB Requirements and Considerations

 -

-During recovery, you can restore the Amazon DynamoDB tables to their original region; however, restoring a table with the same name as an existing table is not supported.
+During recovery, you can restore Amazon DynamoDB tables to their original region.
+However, the restore operation fails if another table with the same name already exists in that region.

 -